AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >[!TIP]
    >
-   > Suggestion: The client credentials must be cached and may be used indefinitely.
+   > The client credentials must be cached and used indefinitely.

 1. **Retrieve access token:** The streaming application gathers all the necessary data to retrieve access token by calling the Client Token endpoint.